How to Keep Your Drains Clean and Prevent Future Blockages

 1. Make use of a strainer or hair catcher

-2. Properly dispose of kitchen garbage
+2. Correctly dispose of the kitchen waste

-3. Perform periodic check-ups and maintenance cleaning
+3. Conduct periodic Maintenance cleaning

 4. Use baking soda and vinegar.